 How can content audit help your business?

-“If you have limited time but want to address issues, then look for patterns in your analytics data:
+“If you have limited time but want to address issues, look for patterns in your analytics data”.
+I agree start with:

 - Pages with high traffic but low conversions

 - Pages with low traffic

 “A good audit can help plan future content creation, and improve internal processes”.

 Reference: from Paula Ladenburg’s book: “Content Audits and Inventories”.